Free Directions to Sew Envelope Pillow Covers

 - For an 18" pillow, mark your fabric 11" in from the short ends.

 - On each short end of the fabric rectangle, press under 1/4" and press under 1/4" again to enclose the raw edges.

 - Hem both short ends, using a seam guide if needed for neat, straight stitching.

 Fold on the Markings

-Fold your fabric, with the right sides together, at the markings you made on the long edge.
-There should be a 3 1/2-inch overlap for the back side of your pillow.
+Fold your fabric right sides together, at the markings you made on the long edges.
+There should be a 3" overlap on the back of the pillow cover.
+Pin along both long edges.

 Sew the Seams